idaholab/moose/modules/doc/content/getting_started/installation/conda.md

-# Anaconda MOOSE Environment
+# Conda MOOSE Environment

-Our preferred method for obtaining libraries necessary for MOOSE based Application development, is through Anaconda.
-Follow these instructions to create an environment on your machine using Anaconda.
+Our preferred method for obtaining libraries necessary for MOOSE based Application development, is through Conda.
+Follow these instructions to create an environment on your machine using Conda.
+At this time, a Conda install via Windows is not supported.

 !include getting_started/minimum_requirements.md